cran/bimets/README.md

 **MODELING:**

-BIMETS econometric modeling capabilities comprehend:
+**bimets** econometric modeling capabilities comprehend:

 - *Model Definition Language* - the specification of an econometric model is translated and identified by keywords statements which are grouped in a model file, i.e. a plain text file or a `character` R variable with a specific syntax.
-Collectively, these keyword statements constitute a kind of a BIMETS Model Description Language (i.e. `MDL`).
+Collectively, these keyword statements constitute a kind of a **bimets** Model Description Language (i.e. `MDL`).
 The MDL syntax allows to define behaviorals equations, technical equations, conditional evaluations during the simulation, and other model properties.
 - *Estimation* - the estimation function `ESTIMATE()` supports Ordinary Least Squares, Instrumental Variables, deterministic linear restrictions on the coefficients, Almon Polynomial Distributed Lags (i.e. `PDL`), autocorrelation of the errors.
 - *Simulation* - the simulation function `SIMULATE()` supports static, dynamic and forecast simulations, residuals check, partial or total exogenization of endogenous variables, constant adjustment of endogenous variables (i.e. add-factors).
 - *Multipliers Evaluation* - the multipliers evaluation function `MULTMATRIX()` computes the matrix of both impact and interim multipliers for a selected set of endogenous variables, i.e. the `TARGET`, with respect to a selected set of exogenous variables, i.e. the `INSTRUMENT`.